What is a church?

 Where does Scripture teach that a person must confess faith in Christ in order to be a member of the church?

-- Those who in every place call on the name of our Lord Jesus Christ adding here that Jesus is both “their Lord and ours.”
+- in every place call on the name of our Lord Jesus Christ adding here that Jesus is both “their Lord and ours.”

-What else is necessary for a person to join a church?
+What is the last prerequisite for joining a church?

-He must submit to the authority of the church leadership.
+He must freely place himself under the authority of that church’s leadership.

 What is the church’s leadership?